IdeasClinicUWaterloo/Technologies-Utilized-for-Idea-s-Clinic-Challenges/CAD/3D_Modeling_and_Printing_Guide.md

 <img width="553" height="448" alt="image" src="https://github.com/user-attachments/assets/7312206b-1794-4a7f-9c98-1a6396ab571c" />

-To learn how to draw in SolidWorks and create a part, you can refer to this great tutorial.
+To learn how to draw in SolidWorks and create a part, you can refer to this <!-- great tutorial --> [beginners guide](https://www.solidxperts.com/en/blog/a-beginners-guide-to-solidworks/).
 Getting acquainted with the various tools will be beneficial.
 You can disregard the drawing instruction section of the guide as it is not necessary for the purpose of this workshop.
 ### 2.3.
 Exporting Your Print
 Once you are finished with your 3D model, save and export it as an STL (*.stl) file.